 Prior to the current assignments, Pierpaolo spent more than 20 years working internationally at the intersection of transport, energy and environmental sustainability.

-He was recently appointed by the Italian Ministry for Infrastructure and Sustainable Mobility as an advisor for its “structure for the ecological transition of mobility and infrastructures” (STEMI).
-This is tasked to elaborate policy recommendations on transport decarbonisation, including in the framework of the implementation of the European Green Deal.
-Pierpaolo is also cooperating with the World Bank for the development of policy instruments aiming to manage vehicle emissions.
+During the year 2022, he was appointed by Minister Enrico Giovannini as an advisor of the Italian Ministry for Infrastructure and Sustainable Mobility, in the context of its “structure for the ecological transition of mobility and infrastructures” (STEMI).
+This was tasked to elaborate policy recommendations on transport decarbonisation, including in the framework of the implementation of the European Green Deal.

 Pierpaolo holds a Master in energy economics from the Institut Français du Pétrole et Énergies Nouvelles (IFP School, France, 2001), a Master in Aerospace Engineering from the Politecnico di Torino (Italy, 2000) and a Bachelor of Engineering in Aeronautics from the University of Glasgow (United Kingdom, 1999).